google-deepmind/alphamissense/README.md

 # AlphaMissense

 This package provides the AlphaMissense model implementation.
-This implementation is provided for reference alongside the [AlphaMissense 2023 publication](https://doi.org/10.1126/science.adg7492) only and will not be updated or maintained moving forward.
-As part of our commitment to releasing our research safely and responsibly we will not be sharing model weights for this work.
+This implementation is provided for reference alongside the [AlphaMissense 2023 publication](https://doi.org/10.1126/science.adg7492) and will not be actively maintained moving forward.

 We forked the [AlphaFold repository](https://github.com/deepmind/alphafold) (6c4d833fbd1c6b8e7c9a21dae5d4ada2ce777e10) and modified it to implement AlphaMissense.

 What we provide:
-*   Detailed implementation of the AlphaMissense model ([modules_missense.py](https://github.com/deepmind/alphamissense/blob/main/alphamissense/model/modules_missense.py))
+*   Detailed implementation of the AlphaMissense model and training losses ([modules_missense.py](https://github.com/deepmind/alphamissense/blob/main/alphamissense/model/modules_missense.py))

 *   The data pipeline to create input features for inference ([pipeline_missense.py](https://github.com/deepmind/alphamissense/blob/main/alphamissense/data/pipeline_missense.py)).
-The data pipeline requires access to the protein structures of the AlphaFold Database hosted in Google Cloud Storage.
-Refer to the [AFDB readme file](https://github.com/deepmind/alphafold/tree/main/afdb)) to learn how to access the dataset.
+The data pipeline requires access to genetic databases for multiple sequence alignments and, if using spatial cropping, protein structures of the AlphaFold Database hosted in Google Cloud Storage.
+Please see the section for genetic databases and [AFDB readme file](https://github.com/deepmind/alphafold/tree/main/afdb)) to learn how to access these datasets.

+* Pre-computed predictions for all possible human amino acid substitutions and missense variants ([hosted here](https://console.cloud.google.com/storage/browser/dm_alphamissense)).

 What we don’t provide:
 *   The trained AlphaMissense model weights.